 Once you’ve connected with your coordinator and the member network in your region, it’s important to help spread the word.
 Do you know any other folks who share our values and would like to join our effort?
 Please encourage all your contacts to ask people in their circles to sign up on our site.

 Think about what you can do in your locale.
 Helping to plan and coordinate get-togethers in your area is one of the keys to our success.
 Rest assured, whatever talents and skills you bring to the table –– and however you choose to participate –– no effort is too big or too small.

 Already have an event scheduled and planned in your region that’s not on our Event Calendar?

 Bring your expertise to one of our teams

 Among the many things that makes CORAC unique and special is our commitment to the ongoing education of our members to support our communities in times of need.
 To succesfully accomplish that, we’ve formed a variety of specialty teams in critical discliplines, with grassroots teams at the regional level under a national lead.

-To get involved, or for further information, simply contact your Regional Coordinator or explore these topics for yourself by clicking on any of the above links that may interest you.
+To get involved, or for further information, simply contact your Regional Coordinator or explore these topics for yourself by clicking on any of the links below that may interest you.

 Attend a meeting with Charlie Johnston in your area

-The Faith, Family & Freedom Tour 2021 kicked off February 6 with scheduled visits beginning in Regions 1 and 2.
-Visit our Meetings page which is updated regularly with new dates, locations and details.
+The Faith, Family & Freedom Tour 2022 is in full swing with scheduled scheduled visits by Charlie continuing in the Eastern half of the U.S. Visit our Meetings page which is updated regularly with new dates, locations and details.